Everything2

 427(?)-347(?)
 B.C.

-When he was a young man, Plato had political ambitions but he became disillusioned by the political leadership in Athens.
-He eventually became a disciple of Socrates, accepting his basic philosophy and dialectical style of debate: the pursuit of truth through questions, answers, and additional questions.
+Plato was a disciple of Socrates, accepting his basic philosophy and dialectical style of debate: the pursuit of truth through questions, answers, and additional questions.

 At the heart of Plato's philosophy is his theory of Forms, or Ideas.
 Plato believed that there exists an immaterial Universe of 'forms', perfect aspects of everyday things such as justice, smallness, greatness, table, bird, various actions, and so on.
 The objects and ideas in our material world are shadows of the forms.
 For example, although no two chairs are exactly alike, they both share the same "chairness" that defines them as a chair.
 Plato conceived the Forms as arranged hierarchically; the supreme Form is the Form of the Good which illuminates all the other Ideas.